Andrii Artemenko: Political career

 In 1998, he met the public politician, head of the Kyiv City State Administration, Oleksandr Omelchenko.
-That same year, A. Artemenko took part in election campaign of Omelchenko who was elected the Mayor of Kyiv.
+That same year, he took part in election campaign of Omelchenko who was elected the Mayor of Kyiv.
 Together they founded a political party called "Unity".

 In 2000, he was appointed adviser for the Mayor of Kyiv Omelchenko.
 Artemenko left this office in 2004.

 In 2001, during a campaign to discredit Omelchenko, Artemenko became a subject of attention by the General Prosecutor's Office because of his close connection to the Mayor.
 The General Prosecutor's Office questioned him repeatedly.
 In spring 2002, in an attempt to increase the pressure on Omelchenko, Artemenko was arrested.
 "It was done deliberately.
 I was held in different remand prisons (SIZO), sometimes in the same cell with persons sick with pulmonary TB.
-I was ordered by the heads of security agencies to sign a statement saying that Olexander Omelchenko illegally transferred money from accounts of Kyiv City State Administration to his political project and to a construction project of his son's facilities.
-Coercion to give false testimony was unacceptable, so I stayed true to my positions and did not perjure."
-Artemenko said.
+I was ordered by the heads of security agencies to sign a statement saying that Olexander Omelchenko illegally transferred money from accounts of Kyiv City State Administration to his political project to a construction project of his son's facilities.
+Coercion to give false testimony was unacceptable, so I stayed true to my positions and did not perjured," Artemenko said.
 On October 22, 2004, Artemenko was released on bail of some MPs.
 Although all charges against Artemenko were subsequently dropped in 2007 by Kyiv prosecutor Renat Kuzmin (Ренат Кузьмин) and the courts of Ukraine confirmed the illegitimacy of the claims, he had spent 2 years 7 months and 21 days in prison.

-During the Orange Revolution (2004) he met Yulia Tymoshenko.
+During the Orange Revolution (2004), he met Yulia Tymoshenko.
 Later, on a request of Yulia Tymoshenko, he became one of the leaders of her election campaign headquarters, where he succeeded in gaining many constituencies.

-In 2006, A. Artemenko was elected as a deputy of the Kyiv City Council and led the faction of Yulia Tymoshenko Bloc.
+In 2006, he was elected as a deputy of the Kyiv City Council and led the faction of Yulia Tymoshenko Bloc.
 He was also a Deputy Head of Committee for ecological questions of Kyiv City Council.
-A. Artemenko has participated in the development and implementation of many environmental and infrastructural programs successfully executed in city infrastructure and still operating nowadays.
+Artemenko participated in the development and implementation of many environmental and infrastructural programs successfully executed and still operating today.